 Victorinus’s John grew old on Patmos, and Epiphanius likewise spoke of John’s old age at the time of his release.
-He thinks that the reference to John being old was in Victorinus’s source (by conflation of the martyrdom of the Apostle and the death in old age of the Evangelist), and that this prompted Victorinus to move the exile from Claudius’s reign to Domitian’s, in order to bring it into conformity with Irenaeus’s tradition of John dying in Trajan’s reign.
+The reference to John being old may have been in Victorinus’s source (by conflation of the martyrdom of the Apostle and the death in old age of the Evangelist), which could have prompted Victorinus to move the exile from Claudius’s reign to Domitian’s, in order to bring it into conformity with Irenaeus’s tradition of John dying in Trajan’s reign.

 Victorinus’s source may have been Hippolytus.
 There are, at least, similarities of wording between the Muratorian Canon (another proposed Hippolytan source which also seems to presuppose the Claudian exile tradition) and Victorinus.

 The Latin Commentary on the Revelation of the Apostle John

 This work, written between the sixth and eighth century, also knows the ad metalla tradition but places John’s exile 23 years after the ascension, which could correspond to the end of Claudius’s reign, providing some confirmatory evidence that Victorinus’s source did so also.

 Apringius’s Tractate on the Apocalypse